mariPab/mariPab/README.md

 # Natural Beauty Shop

+Click [here](https://stormy-sierra-31126.herokuapp.com/) to go to the page.

 ## Install & Run

 Run `yarn install` to install the project locally.

-Run `yarn start` in command line to run the project on development mode.
+Run `yarn start-dev` in command line to run the project on development mode.